Bipul-Harsh/Complete-ML-with-Python/README.md

 # Complete-ML-with-Python
-Will cover all possible topics  I can to describe creating Machine Learning Model with Python.
+Will cover all possible topics which I can do, to describe how to create Machine Learning Model with Python.
 Have fun learning it!